- Home

 When the sirens are sounding for severe weather or other emergencies, the radio or TV announcements will provide the community with information regarding the type of storm or other emergency and what appropriate safety actions to take.

-The city encourages all residents to use NOAA weather radios for receiving warnings in their homes.
+The City encourages all residents to use NOAA weather radios for receiving warnings in their homes.
 Weather radios with Specific Alert Message Encoding (SAME) can be programmed to only activate for warnings in Dakota County.
 The Dakota County SAME code is 027037.
 Weather radios are the best warning method for storms occurring late at night when most people are in their homes sleeping.
 NOAA weather radios can be purchased at most electronic stores.
 For additional information on weather, radios go to www.nws.noaa.gov/nwr/

 For more information on severe weather alerts, you can go to the Department of Public Safety website